jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 const essenceHash = Blake2b.sum256(essenceFinal);
 ```

 At the end of this step you have created the transaction essence.
-Remember that it includes two inputs :
+Remember that it includes two Inputs :

 * Input #1 from `consumedOutputNativeTokensID` (source of the native tokens transferred)
 * Input #2 from `storageCostsOutputID` (pays the storage costs)

 And three Outputs: